jkeirstead/decctools/README.md

    of the table to a local directory.

 The package provides a lookup table to match LAD, MSOA, and LSOA id codes; this is accessible via `get_geo_lookup`.
+Owing to the frequent changes in UK geography in recent years, it is advisable to merge LAD data on the `name` field.

 You can also check if a given LAD is urban or rural by using `is_urban(LAD, urban)` where `urban` is a set of codes defining which ONS urban classifications you would like to consider as urban.

 ## Grid carbon intensity